alphagov/govuk-design-system-backlog-prototype/docs/CONTRIBUTING.md

 Here are some ways in which you can contribute:

-## Discussing content
+## Discussing styles, components and patterns

-You can discuss the content being developed here by commenting on issues via the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).
+You can discuss the work being developed here by commenting on issues via the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

 Examples of useful comments include: